 In posterity, the decision to despawn the Sleeper has been painted as a cruel power move on behalf of Sony Online Entertainment.
 Peter Ludlow’s book The Second Life Herald tears into SOE’s unilateral ruling about the fate of the Sleeper, calling the despawning a “Deus ex machina. . .
 [SOE]—the god in the machine—-had come forward to save its ‘unkillable’ beast.
 In effect, Sony saw it was losing the game and simply took its bat and ball and went home.”
 Compared to how any one of contemporary EverQuest players described that moment in MMO history, Ludlow went easy on SOE.
 Jon thinks that SOE straight-up lied about the buggy NPC and was intimidated by players’ strength.

-Players, overwhelmingly, think SOE was covering up their fear of virtual anarchy.
+Players overwhelmingly believe SOE’s decision was driven by their fear of virtual anarchy.
 Daybreak, however, says that they did it not out of surprise, or vindictiveness, megalomania or even fear for the fate of Rallos Zek’s storyline.
 They thought there was a bug.
 So, they respawned the beast.

 But four hours in, a wizard named Trylun got the sought-after Sleeper killshot.
 The Sleeper, EverQuest’s allegedly unkillable mob, finally died.
 Over 400 players congratulated Trylun.
 SOE even jumped in to say their congratulations, although nobody can be sure whether they were sincere.